 Data can be exported from Ensembl pages in various formats.
 Because we're open access, all the data and images you export are free to be used and reproduced in papers, posters, presentations and websites.

 We respectfully request that you do not script against the export pages on the Ensembl website, as this degrades the service for other web visitors.
-We provide an FTP site for large-scale export in a variety of formats.
+We provide various large scale export options, including the Perl APIs, the MySQL server and an FTP site, depending on the volume and type of export you're carrying out.

 Exporting data files

 You'll find the Export data button on the left-hand side of many pages in the Gene, Location and Transcript tabs.
 It allows you to export data related to the gene, location or transcript, not necessarily related to the page you're looking at.

 Sequence pages include a link above the sequence for downloading the sequence.
 You can either download as FASTA, suitable for using with sequence analysis tools, or as rich text format (RTF), for visual analysis.

 p>Many images in Ensembl have an export icon at the top-left within the blue bar.
 This allows you to download images optimised for different purposes, in terms of size, resolution and colour saturation:

 - PDF file - Standard image as PDF file.